DFEAGILEDEVOPS/MTC/tslib/src/functions/check-sync/readme.md

   - seek fontsize setting
   - seek contrast setting
   - construct array of ids for codes
-  - get array of codes from database *this could use redis*
+  - get array of codes from database
   - loops codes to initialise the following settings in default config
     - audible sounds flag
     - input assistance flag